padhi-homelab/services/README.md

 <summary><h4>Why <code>comp</code>?</h4></summary>

-The multi-staged nature and repetitive commands for setting up complex compositions (e.g., containers with host user's UID:GID, shared networks across compositions, etc.) is the raison d'être for `comp`.
-Some of the key features are highlighted below.
+The multi-staged nature and repetitive commands for setting up complex compositions (e.g., containers with files owned by host user's UID:GID, shared external networks across compositions, etc.) is the raison d'être for `comp`.
+Some of the key considerations are highlighted below.

 For running non-root containers with the host user's UID:GID (e.g., to avoid permission issues with mounted volumes),